BTCTrader/broker-api-docs/README.md

 ## Get Money Deposit Info (Requires Authentication)

+Use this method to check if the user has a pending local currency(USD, TRY, PHP, EUR etc.) deposit request.

 <code>GET</code> .../api/FundingMoney/DepositMoney

 **Result:** (null if the user does not have a deposit request)